epfl-ada/ada-2025-project-adastraperaspera/README.md

 # Team ADAstraPerAspera: Milestone P2

-# Spatial Transcriptomics in Alzheimer's Disease

-### Modeling Gene Expression and Morphology Around Amyloid-β Plaques
+# Spatial Analysis in Alzheimer's Disease: Modeling Gene Expression and Morphology Around Amyloid-β Plaques

 ## Abstract

-This project investigates how amyloid-β (Aβ) plaques reshape local gene expression and cell composition in Alzheimer's disease using 10x Genomics Xenium V1 FFPE TgCRND8 (17.9 months) spatial transcriptomics data.
-We developed an end-to-end pipeline that downloads, preprocesses, and integrates plaque geometry, cellular morphology, and molecular expression for \~54 k cells.

-Our analyses confirm the expected glial activation---up-regulation of Gfap, Apoe, Cst3, Hexb near plaques---and neuronal depletion distally, validating both biological signal and computational feasibility.

-For Milestone 3, we will expand toward: 1.
-Richer contextual predictors for regression 2.
-Personalized detection of subject-specific molecular signatures 3.
-Multimodal modeling combining morphology, expression, and spatial context
+This project investigates how Aβ plaques impact the surrounding microenvironment.
+We aim to develop a quantitative model to precisely describe the influence of the plaques on the surrounding tissue.
+Knowing which genes and cells are impacted at different plaque distances can refine our understanding of Alzheimer's development.
+Further, the developers of new drugs can use our model to select realistic targets within the plaque regions accessible from the vasculature.

+Our story explores how plaque proximity impacts the cellular, molecular, and tissue environments.
+We aim to analyze the cell‑to‑plaque distances and apply rigorous statistical tests to describe the spatial trends in gene expression and cell composition.
+Further, we look at the interplay between gene expression and cell composition, asking ourselves which of the two phenomena is the underlying cause.
+Finally, we flip the perspective and benchmark predictive models to infer plaque distance from multigene expression.

 ------------------------------------------------------------------------